simpleledger/slpjs/readme.md

 ## SEND - Send tokens from a frozen address

 This example shows how to freeze funds until a future time using OP_CLTV.
+Also see the [TypeScript example](examples/8-send-token-p2sh-frozen.ts).
 First, the address is calculated based on a user-defined public key and locktime.
 After the locktime has elapsed the user can proceed to spend those funds as demonstrated in this example:

 redeemScript (locking script) = `<locktime> OP_CHECKLOCKTIMEVERIFY OP_DROP <pubkey> OP_CHECKSIG`